-The IHCA Foundation will offer up to 33 $1,000 scholarships to employees at IHCA member organizations - nursing facilities, assisted living communities, home health providers and senior living communities - who are furthering their education in nursing, physical/occupational therapy or health care administration with the intention of working in the long term services and supports field.
+The IHCA Foundation will offer up to 30 $1,000 scholarships to employees at IHCA member organizations - nursing facilities, assisted living communities, home health providers and senior living communities - who are furthering their education in nursing, physical/occupational therapy or health care administration with the intention of working in the long term services and supports field.

-Applicants MUST be employed by an IHCA, ICAL or ICHC member organization to be eligible.
-Those receiving scholarships will be notified by July 8, 2016.
+Applicants MUST be employed by an IHCA, ICAL or ICHC member organization in good standing to be eligible.
+Those receiving scholarships will be notified by July 10, 2017.
 Questions can be directed to Claire Seely.

 The scholarships are made possible by the generous contributions from the John R. and Zelda Z. Grubb Charitable Foundation, the Vetter Foundation, the Tom Juckette memorial fund, HPSI, Iowa Council of Nurse Leaders (ICNL), IHCA and ICAL Districts, and IHCA organization, corporate and associate members.

 Health Care Education Scholarship application (MS Word)